CoolBeansProgramming/Bellabeat-Case-Study/README.md

 Data source:

-FitBit Fitness Tracker Data on [Kaggle]( https://www.kaggle.com/datasets/arashnic/fitbit).
+FitBit Fitness Tracker Data on [Kaggle]( https://www.kaggle.com/datasets/arashnic/fitbit) in 18 csv files.
 The data contains smart health data from personal fitness trackers for thirty fitbit users.
 The data was collected via a survey of personal tracker data, including minute-level output for physical activity, hear rate, and sleep monitoring, through Amazon Mechanical Turk between March 12, 2016 and May 12, 2016 .
 The data includes information about daily activity, steps, and heart rate.

+Limitations:

+The sample size is small as only 30 individuals were considered.

+The data is about six years old; the FitBit devices have likely evolved to deliver more accurate results.

+Since the data was collected through a survey, the results may not be accurate as such participants may not provide honest and accurate answers.